Fensterbank/stellaris-nina-german-advisor-voice/README.md

 The advisor is never automatically selected by empire authorities but it can be chosen at any time in the advisor configuration.

-Feel free to watch the YouTube sample! (https://www.youtube.com/watch?v=VxoZi53gyF4)
+Feel free to watch the sample on YouTube: https://www.youtube.com/watch?v=VxoZi53gyF4